exercism/fsharp/docs/RESOURCES.md

 * The [F# channel](https://functionalprogramming.slack.com/messages/fsharp/) of the [functionalprogramming slack account](https://functionalprogramming.slack.com/).
 To join, go to [fpchat-invite.herokuapp.com](https://fpchat-invite.herokuapp.com/).
 * The [F# slack account](https://fsharp.slack.com).
 To join, you have to [become a member of the F# foundation](http://fsharp.org/guides/slack/).
 * [/r/fsharp](https://www.reddit.com/r/fsharp) is the F# subreddit.
-* The [Gitter channel](https://gitter.im/exercism/xfsharp) can be used to ask questions and get support for any issues related to the F# track.

 ## Videos
 * The [Community for F#](https://www.youtube.com/channel/UCCQPh0mSMaVpRcKUeWPotSA/feed) YouTube channel has got lots of F# videos.